puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 Check your `conditionals.pp` manifest syntax using the `puppet parser` tool.

 {% task 3 %}
-Once there are no errors in your `conditionals.pp` manifest, simulate the change in `--noop` mode in the Learning VM without enforcing it.
+Once there are no errors in your `conditionals.pp` manifest, simulate the change in `--noop` mode without enforcing it.

 {% task 4 %}
 Since this what we want, enforce the `conditionals.pp` manifest using the `puppet apply` tool.